 Long-standing gastroesophageal reflux disease (GERD) is a major cause of Barrett’s esophagus.
 Thus controlling GERD is the main step in the management of Barrett’s esophagus.
 Medical treatment is often effective.
 Endoscopic and surgical treatment can also be called for.

 At Memorial Hermann, patients with Barrett's esophagus receive multidisciplinary care from expert gastroenterologists, pathologists, radiologists, oncologists and surgeons.
 Our team will recommend important lifestyle changes that will reduce acid reflux symptoms and lessen the likelihood of cancer, as well as prescribe necessary medications and discuss surgical treatment if necessary.
-Our state-of-the-art treatments include:
+Our state-of-the-art Barrett's esophagus treatment includes:

 Endoscopic ablation techniques use thermal destruction of the abnormal lining cells in the esophagus and are used in patients when Barrett’s esophagus with low-grade dysplasia (abnormal cells) and high-grade dysplasia (precancerous cells).
 Heat is applied under control via a small balloon during an upper endoscopy, allowing the abnormal cells to be eliminated and the normal esophageal lining to grow back.